stwomack/Bush-Womack-TAP-Workshop/README.md

 #### Update the .NET application to emit data for multiple sensors

-* In your web browser, go to your GitHub repository and view the file `./src/SensorHostedService.cs`
+* In your web browser or IDE, go to your GitHub repository and view the file `./src/SensorHostedService.cs`
 * Update the application to emit data for two sensors by editing the file and changing line 15 to the following:
   * `AddSensor(2)`
 * Commit the change and wait for TAP to redeploy the application